sapegin/washingcode-book/manuscript/010_Header.md

 This book is going to be opinionated, but you don’t have to agree with everything I’m saying.
 That’s not the goal of the book.
 The goal is to show you one of the possible paths, and inspire you to find your own.
 These techniques help me to write and review code every day, and I’ll be happy if you find some of them useful.

 The book is probably most useful for intermediate developers.
-If you’re a beginner, you’ll likely have plenty of other things to think about.
+If you’re a beginner, you’ll likely have plenty of other things to think about, though you still may find the book useful.
 If you have decades of experience, you can probably write a similar book yourself.
 Either way, I’d be happy to hear your feedback.

-Most of the examples in this book are in JavaScript with a bit of TypeScript because these are my main languages, but you can apply many ideas to other languages too.
-Sometimes you’ll see CSS and HTML because similar ideas can be applied there too.
+Although, most readers will probably be frontend or full stack developers, there’s enough useful content for everyone, even if you don’t use JavaScript or other frontend languages.

 I’ve taken most of the examples from real code, with only minor adaptations — mostly different names.
 I spend several hours every week reviewing other developers’ code, and that gives me enough experience to tell which patterns make the code more readable and which don’t.